 Cuomo: Let’s ban offshore drilling in NY

+The Trump administration wants to open nearly all U.S. coastal waters to gas and oil drilling.

-Gov. Andrew M. Cuomo is proposing legislation to ban offshore drilling from New York State’s waters, according to his spokeswoman.
+Gov. Andrew M. Cuomo proposed legislation Friday that would ban offshore drilling from New York State’s waters.

-Cuomo is scheduled to deliver a speech Friday morning announcing the ban.
+“There is no how, no way we will ever allow offshore drilling,” Cuomo said at an event in Manhattan’s Battery Park on Friday.

-The Trump administration has proposed opening nearly all of America’s coastal waters to gas and oil drilling.
+The Trump administration has proposed opening nearly all of the United States’ coastal waters to gas and oil drilling, a plan that could affect about 1,000 miles of the state’s coastline, Cuomo said.

+Even if the governor’s legislation is adopted, the federal government could still drill beyond the state’s maritime jurisdiction, which extends 3 miles out.
+But President Donald Trump’s interior secretary, Ryan Zinke, acknowledged last month that anti-drilling states like New York, New Jersey and Massachusetts can hinder federal drilling by invoking state sovereignty, as Cuomo is proposing to do.

+On Friday, Cuomo said that his legislation is “controversial,” because Washington could invoke the “annoying concept called pre-emption” — the notion in American law that the federal government trumps the states.
+If the federal government allows drilling, he threatened to resist in court and lead a “citizen fleet.”

 Comments